gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy swallowed.
 The battle had taken less than thirty seconds.
+She wondered what color Captain Kerse's dot was now.
 "Half o' them are down.
 The others are pullin' out."